Galantis

-Galantis is the Swedish electronic dance music project of record producer Christian "Bloodshy" Karlsson.
-Formerly, it was a duo, alongside rising musician Style of Eye, until he decided to part ways with the project shortly after their sophomore album The Aviary in 2017.
+Galantis is a Swedish electronic music act consisting of producer Christian "Bloodshy" Karlsson.
+Formerly, they were a duo, alongside rising musician Style of Eye, until he decided to part ways with the project shortly after their second album The Aviary in 2017.
 However, he made appearances in live performances and music videos as part of the project up until 2021.

 Galantis had their first international success with "Runaway (U & I)" released in 2014, followed by "Peanut Butter Jelly" and "No Money".

 Members

 Christian Karlsson

-Christian Karlsson has worked with the producing team Bloodshy & Avant, and with the Swedish indie pop band Miike Snow.
+Christian "Bloodshy" Karlsson has worked as part of the production duo Bloodshy & Avant and the Swedish indie pop band Miike Snow.
 Karlsson has co-written and co-produced tracks for artists such as Katy Perry, Britney Spears, Jennifer Lopez, Kylie Minogue and Madonna.
 Specifically, Karlsson co-wrote the Britney Spears single "Toxic", which eventually earned an Ivor Novello award (for songwriting and composition) and a Grammy for Best Dance Recording.
 Karlsson is also a founding member of Swedish artist collective and record label Ingrid.

-Linus Eklöw
+Linus Eklöw (former member)

-Style of Eye, Linus Eklöw's stage name, co-wrote and produced Icona Pop's song "I Love It" featuring Charli XCX.
-Style of Eye, a Sundsvall-born and Stockholm-based DJ and producer, resides in the techno genre and comes from the underground scene.
+Linus Eklöw, known by his stage name Style of Eye, co-wrote and produced Icona Pop's song "I Love It" featuring Charli XCX.
+Eklöw, a Sundsvall-born and Stockholm-based DJ and producer, resides in the techno genre and comes from the underground scene.
 He explores a range of musical styles, from techno to house via distinct percussion and minimal, floating melodies.
 After growing up in a jazz and soul oriented family and playing a drumkit at age 10, Eklöw transitioned to electronic music after getting his first computer aged 15 and making "weird downtempo dubbeat and trip hop".
 DJing upbeat drum and bass followed at 16, and Linus moved into studio production with releases and remixes on such labels as Classic Recordings, Tiny Sticks and Rabid Records.